-The Bachelor of Science in Financial Economics contains a unique mix of courses linking economic theory to financial decision-making, while also offering practical courses in finance and investment.
+The Bachelor of Science in Financial Economics contains a unique mix of courses providing economic theory that correlates to financial decision-making, while also offering practical courses in finance and investment.
 Students in this program are challenged to stretch their intellectual competencies and problem-solving abilities.

 Requirements for a B.S. in Financial Economics